SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 # Retail Sales Analysis Dashboard

-_Transforming the raw retail sales data into actionable business insights by building a fully interactive Excel dashboard using real-world analytics techniques._
+_Transforming the raw retail sales data into the actionable business insights by building a fully interactive Excel dashboard using real-world analytics techniques._

 ---